Bill Butler (politician): Parliamentary activity

 Previously, Butler sought backing in the Scottish Parliament for a bill to make Scottish health boards part-elected.
 His efforts won the backing of the Health Committee and Health Minister at the time, Andy Kerr, agreed to allow the scheme to be piloted.

 In August 2008 he declared himself a candidate for the Deputy Leadership of the Labour Party in the Scottish Parliament, but was not elected.

 After losing his Holyrood seat, he was selected as a Labour candidate for the Greater Pollok ward in the Glasgow City Council elections in 2012 and topped the poll with 2,462 first preferences.
 In 2017 he stood for the Garscadden/Scotstounhill ward and again was elected as the leading candidate.

 Anti-sectarianism

 Butler has been at the forefront of the campaign to tackle sectarianism in Scotland.
 In June 2009 he persuaded Alex Salmond to bring before the Scottish Parliament a new strategy to tackle sectarianism.

 Personal life

-Butler is married to Patricia Ferguson, a fellow Labour MSP and former Minister for Tourism, Culture and Sport.
+Butler is married to Patricia Ferguson, a former Labour MSP and former Minister for Tourism, Culture and Sport, who currently serves as MP in the House of Commons.